 These customer service lines that you call that automatically talk to you, these types of customer service engagement processes, started taking off in other industries really fast, like travel, transportation, financial services, hospitality, et cetera.
 But health care is always a bit behind.
 I couldn't understand why at that point in time.
 So that's where I started.
 That was the big question for me.
 The problem for me, that formed at Orange where I started pursuing this goal, what I built there with my team was basically a prototype of a new type of digital assistant that you can interact with that was health care focused.
 We move from being completely voice based to being more avatar based.
 Also focusing on health care and trying to solve the health care tasks like booking appointments, checking somebody for their symptoms, providing wellness information.

 I tried to combine all those things together.
 That ended up being a really interesting combination because what Orange allowed me to do is to take this prototype and promote it publicly at various conferences.
 I remember a conference, Health 2.0, where I presented in front of a few thousand people.
-It was really cool because a bunch of tweets came out saying, this is the best thing I've ever seen since Facebook for health
+It was really cool because a bunch of tweets came out saying, this is the best thing I've ever seen since Facebook for health.

 This is what seems like a really key demarcation line between this corporate innovation and startups at that event where you basically took this internal corporate innovation internal prototype, that we were noodling on working on and you got external validation.
 People in some communities, in this case, Health 2.0 basically saw it and saw this is really cool.
 This is something that really fits and can actually have a life of its own.